Records: Grandmother bought guns for teen prior to homicide

 In 2020, the gun recovered from Mora was one of 364 firearms recovered within three months of purchase.

-Authorities said Trujillo replied "I guess, yeah" when asked if Mora was the actual buyer of the guns.
-Trujillo told agents she had picked up guns for her grandson "three or four times" and initially lied to agents because she "didn't want to get in trouble."
+Authorities said she replied "I guess, yeah" when asked if Mora was the actual buyer of the guns.
+Alberta Trujillo told agents she had picked up guns for her grandson "three or four times" and initially lied to agents because she "didn't want to get in trouble."

 Trujillo told agents Mora also made the most recent purchase online and had the gun delivered to BMC Tactical, according to the affidavit.
 She said she planned to resell the gun to Chavez's relative to "make some money" since Mora "left (her) with the bill."